tasxatzial/exercism-clojure-track/docs/LEARNING.md

 # Learning

 Exercism provides exercises and feedback but can be difficult to jump into for those learning Clojure for the first time.
 The following resources can help you get started.

 ## References

 - [Clojure.org](http://clojure.org) The official language website.
 - [ClojureDocs](https://clojuredocs.org) Documentation and community-driven examples repository.
 - [Clojure-doc](https://clojure-doc.org) Community-driven documentation.
+- [Clojure style guide](https://guide.clojure.style) Best practices for real-world Clojure programming.

 ## Exercises